-In other words, without the right marketing campaign and a sound PR strategy, the chances of success with Kickstarter campaign are very slim.
-Needless to say, there are many specific aspects that need attention within a PR strategy in order to make the campaign work.
+In other words, without the right marketing campaign and a sound PR strategy, the chances of success with a Kickstarter campaign are very slim.
+Needless to say, there are many specific aspects of your PR outreach that will need attention before your campaign can work.

 Let’s take a closer look at 10 PR strategies that can be used to support a Kickstarter campaign in 2019:

 Virtual assistants help you to save time during a Kickstarter project, because these useful aides can do a lot of the heavy lifting for a very affordable fee.
 Upwork is one popular source for these assistants but Zirtual is another platform that specifically caters for VA’s.
 Either way, this is an ideal way to delegate various tasks and use the time saved to focus on other matters.

 In this day and age, there is really no excuse for not having an excellent video to showcase the Kickstarter project.
 Whether you outsource the work to a videographer or keep the process in-house, there should be a start, middle and end to the video.

 With this in mind, the video should first focus on explaining the benefits and features of the product.
 In the middle, you can tell the viewer all about the people behind the project.
 Finally, you should leave a call to action to get viewers to back the project.

 Although the objective is not to create a video worthy of Netflix, you should still use high-quality cameras and editing software to create something special that accurately represents the project.